 A clearing house assists in the transfer of funds and contracts between members who execute trades.
-A clearing house is a central point for depositing and paying out funds that need to be credited or debited into the accounts of its member firms.
+A clearing house is a central point for depositing and paying out funds that need to be credited to or debited from the accounts of its member firms.
 A clearinghouse may also guarantee the performance of the contract, despite what the individual member may do.
 If a member defaults, the collective resources of the members are used to satisfy the claim as necessary.